dcthomson/mkvdts2ac3.py/README.md

-  -f, --force           Force processing when AC3 track is detected -i, --initial         New AC3 track will be first in the file -k, --keepdts         Keep external DTS track (implies '-n') -n, --nodts           Do not retain the DTS track --new                 Do not copy over original.
+  -f, --force           Force processing when AC3 track is detected -i, --initial         New AC3 track will be first in the file -k, --keepdts         Keep external DTS track (implies '-n') --moveonlyifsab       Only move to destination directory --destdir if called
+                        from sabnzbd
+  -n, --nodts           Do not retain the DTS track --new                 Do not copy over original.
 Create new adjacent file -r, --recursive       Recursively descend into directories